 If it looks like there’ll be some good financial and service benefits to making the change then do a SWOT analysis.
 What are the strengths, weaknesses, opportunities and threats if you make this change?

 Going through these exercises will help you calculate with more precision whether the technology is a worthwhile innovation for your business and your customers.

 Turning Technology To Your Advantage.

-The next step is to factor in how easy the technology is to implement and how will it be accepted (and utilized) by your staff.
+The next step is to factor in how easy the technology is to implement and how will it be accepted (and utilised) by your staff.
 Now if your staff are anything like the pharmacy assistants I see on a daily basis then the answer might be “not well” and this is no indictment on them or your leadership.

 All human beings are programmed to stay within their comfort zone, it’s vital to their feeling at ease at work.
 This is a barrier every pharmacy owner needs to break through.
-For many pharmacies, this is the centrepiece of the change management process.
+For many pharmacies, this is the centerpiece of the change management process.

 Accepting change will be an issue.

 Face it and face it down.

 There’s no need to bludgeon your team into submission, rather identify and communicate the benefits of the change for them.
 Another fact about human beings is we’re all motivated by what’s in it for us (the WIIFM principle).